 2020 was the year that everything changed.
 Forced into lockdown many businesses paused trading as we wait for things to ‘return to normal’.
 Whatever that will look like.

 However, 2021 is here and things are starting to look up and it’s time to start looking at the best ways to get your business back out there and hit the ground running.

 You’ve probably heard about video marketing and the benefits a video can bring to your marketing efforts and perhaps you are wondering whether it’s worth investing in video marketing.

 Before we get into the stats and trends let’s talk about the different types of video you can use.
-The most common is the explainer video.
+The most common is the promotional or brand video.
 You’ll often see these on the homepage of a website explaining your products and services.

 Other types of video content marketing include: